 UNICEF is working to solve the water burden for women and girls

-In 2017, UNICEF USA partnered with global entertainer and humanitarian Beyoncé to create the multiyear BeyGood4Burundi initiative to support programs to improve water, sanitation and basic hygiene in the hardest-to-reach areas of the landlocked East African nation.
-The first 35 wells have now been completed.
-This year, Gucci and CHIME FOR CHANGE joined the partnership.
-Gucci's $1 million commitment to the project as a founding partner will help support the building of 80 additional wells, providing safe, clean water to more than 120,000 women, girls and their families.
-The goal is to provide safe water within a 30-minute walk for all.
+In 2017, UNICEF USA partnered with global entertainer and humanitarian Beyoncé to create the multiyear BeyGood4Burundi initiative to support programs to improve water, sanitation and basic hygiene in the hardest-to-reach areas of Burundi.
+In 2018, Gucci and CHIME FOR CHANGE joined the partnership.
+To date, 136 water points have been constructed or rehabilitated, providing sustainable access to safe water to 108,436 people in rural Burundi.

-UNICEF's goal for 2018 is to provide 35.7 million people with safe water for drinking, cooking and personal hygiene.
-In South Sudan, where 5.1 million people live without safe water or sanitation facilities, UNICEF is rehabilitating water treatment plants.
-In Bangladesh, UNICEF is protecting Rohingya refugees from waterborne illnesses during monsoon season by chlorinating the water supply and relocating and rebuilding toilets in danger of flooding.
-And in wartorn Syria, UNICEF is providing displaced families with safe, clean water so they can stay healthy.
+In 2018, UNICEF invested over $1 billion to reach the most vulnerable children and families around the world with WASH and continued to lead WASH coordination in humanitarian emergencies in 19 countries.
+In South Sudan, where 5.1 million people live without safe water or sanitation facilities, UNICEF and partners are rehabilitating water treatment plants.
+In Bangladesh, UNICEF and partners are protecting Rohingya refugees from waterborne illnesses during monsoon season by chlorinating the water supply and relocating and rebuilding toilets in danger of flooding.
+And in wartorn Syria, UNICEF and partners are providing displaced families with safe, clean water so they can stay healthy.
 There is much more work to be done worldwide.